adaj/example-play-akka/README.md

 Feel free to fork this project, but in order for you to use it, you will need to [install sbt](https://www.scala-sbt.org/download.html).

-The newest version of this project also set a Cassandra database to illustrate how it can easily be integrated.
+NEW!
+This project also set a Cassandra database to illustrate how it can easily be integrated.
 To install Cassandra, please follow the instructions on `installing_cassandra.md` file in this repository.

+NEW!
+We added the Spark integration to this project.
+You need to follow the instructions on `installing_spark.md` to download it properly.

 To make everything ready for development using Eclipse, you'll still have to run the following commands in the root directory of this repository.